-MILLIONS of people across Britain who never go to the pub were last night asking why all the pubs were closing down.
+MILLIONS of people across Britain who never go to the pub have been asking why all the pubs were closing down.

 Margaret Gerving, from Peterborough, said: “I was delighted when the smoking ban came in because it meant I could finally go to the pub without being killed.